-In most instances, families who need these programs generally do not have pay, and if so, it’s usually little.
-However, these programs change constantly, so it’s important to understand what may have been covered previously can change.
+In many instances, families who need these programs generally do not have to pay, and if so, the cost is usually minimal.
+However, these programs change constantly, so it’s important to understand what may have been covered previously may not currently be covered.

-Sometimes private insurance helps fund assistive technology programs.
+Often times private insurance companies assist with the funding of assistive technology programs.
 Your physician and/or insurance provider should be able to give you additional details.

-How Does Assistive Technology Programs Specifically Help Infants and Toddlers?
+How Do Assistive Technology Programs Specifically Help Infants and Toddlers?

-Infants and toddlers, although they may have not have mastered skills such as using a keyboard or computer yet, can still greatly benefit from assistive technology programs.
-Resent research shows that infants and toddlers do not need to master the use of certain equipment before benefiting from them.
-For instance, from simply using a touch screen tablet, many toddlers have been able to learn to effectively communicate and reach milestones they would have otherwise not have been able to meet.
+Infants and toddlers, although they may not have mastered skills such as using a keyboard or computer yet, can still greatly benefit from assistive technology programs.
+Recent research shows that infants and toddlers do not need to master the use of certain equipment before benefiting from them.
+For instance, from simply using a touch screen tablet, many toddlers have been able to learn to effectively communicate and reach milestones they may have otherwise not have been able to meet.

-For toddlers who have limited speech and problems with oral communication, augmentative communication devices can help them learn to communicate more effectively.
-In addition, using technological devices early in life will help babies and children use more difficult devices as they grow older.
+For toddlers who have limited speech and difficulties with oral communication, augmentative communication devices can help them learn to communicate more effectively.
+In addition, using technological devices early in life can help babies and children use more intricate and advanced devices as they grow older.

-Physically, babies and toddlers can benefit from an array of devices that are utilized to help with crawling, sitting up, walking, and exploration.
+Physically, babies and toddlers can benefit from an array of devices that are utilized to assist with meeting motor milestones such as crawling, sitting up, walking and exploration.

-Many lifelong skills are developed during the infancy.
-Yet, babies with disabilities have a more difficult time developing crucial skills.
-AT products and programs can help bridge the gap and assist babies in learning the same skills that babies who are not disabled are learning.
+Many lifelong skills are initially developed during the infancy phase.
+Yet, babies with physical or cognitive disabilities typically have a more difficult time developing crucial skills.
+AT products and programs can help bridge the gap and assist babies in learning developmentally appropriate life long skills.

 How to Find an Assistive Technology Program in Your Area

-For more information on IDEA and to see if your child qualifies, contact your local school board or your child’s school.
-For babies and toddlers who do not yet qualify for IDEA, contact the United States Assistive Technology Program (ATP) at 415-455-4575.
+For more information on IDEA and to see if your child qualifies for these services, contact your local school board or your child’s school.
+Babies and toddlers who do not yet qualify for IDEA, contact the United States Assistive Technology Program (ATP) at 415-455-4575.
 For information on birth injuries or if you have concerns, feel free to contact us 877-415-6603.